Mapping Settings

 04-30-2024

-Since the new file has a record with an record period date of 04-30-2024, we only load the one record and ignore any record from previous file uploads that have an record period date that matches 04-30-2024.
+Since the new file has a record with a record period date of 04-30-2024, we only load the one record and ignore any record from previous file uploads that have an record period date that matches 04-30-2024.

 Record period date and subject member ID